 The Tyler Hotel & Motel Association presented the Digital Imaging I students of Tyler Junior College with the opportunity to redesign the logo of the association.
+The logo will be the first thing that talk about the association when people go to this website.
 Along with the use of its design, the winner will receive $500 and a prize package with items donated by THMA.

 “The students had about a week to complete their design,” Professor of Graphic Arts and Photography Rebecca Stewart said.